Import

 To upload occurrence data, TW offers the ability to use a DwC Archive file format.
 For occurrences, the importer is presently limited to vouchered specimen data records.

-To use this approach you must have your specimen data in a single spreadsheet-style format that can be export as "CSV".
+To use this approach you must have your specimen data in a single spreadsheet-style format that can be exported as "CSV".

 Preparing for an import follows the following general procedures: